odoo/documentation/inventory/shipping/setup/delivery_method.rst

    :align: center

 .. note::
-    You can integrate Odoo with external shippers in order to compute the real price and packagings, and handle the printing the shipping labels.
+    You can integrate Twenty20 with external shippers in order to compute the real price and packagings, and handle the printing the shipping labels.
     See :doc:`third_party_shipper`